microsoft/DirectXTK/Readme.txt

   switch in the project files which is found in the <ConformanceMode> elements.

 * The VS 2017 projects require the 15.5 update or later.
-For UWP and Win32 classic desktop projects with the 15.5 or 15.6 updates, you need to install the standalone Windows 10 SDK (17134) which is otherwise included in the 15.7/15.8 update.
+For UWP and Win32 classic desktop projects with the 15.5 - 15.7 updates, you need to install the standalone Windows 10 SDK (17763) which is otherwise included in the 15.8.6 or later update.
 Older VS 2017 updates will fail to load the projects due to use of the <ConformanceMode> element.
 If using the 15.5 or 15.6 updates, you will see "warning D9002: ignoring unknown option '/Zc:__cplusplus'" because this switch isn't supported until 15.7.
 It is safe to ignore this warning, or you can edit the project files <AdditionalOptions> elements.

+* The UWP projects include configurations for the ARM64 platform.
+These require VS 2017 (15.9 update) to build.

 ---------------
 RELEASE HISTORY
 ---------------

+November 16, 2018
+    VS 2017 updated for Windows 10 October 2018 Update SDK (17763)
+    ARM64 platform configurations added to UWP projects Minor code review

 October 31, 2018
     Model loader for SDKMESH now attempts to use legacy DE3CN compressed normals